telekom/pubsub-horizon-starlight/README.md

 ## Overview
 Horizon's Starlight provides a REST endpoint allowing event providers to publish events.
 Its responsibilities include event acceptance, authentication/authorization, schema validation (optional), and publishing to [Horizon's](https://github.com/telekom/pubsub-horizon) underlying message broker (Kafka).

+> **Note:** Starlight is an essential part of the Horizon ecosystem.
+Please refer to [documentation of the entire system](https://github.com/telekom/pubsub-horizon) to get the full picture.

 ## Prerequisites
 For the optimal setup, ensure you have: